 At Kedleston there are secrets in the soil which whisper a garden long forgotten.
 Rose gardens, kitchen gardens, a swimming pool and pergolas have all been in this space in the past.

-When you visit Kedleston this year do take a look at the garden and see the changes taking place.
-In the loggia building and around the garden you'll find extra infromation about the project and the previous ways guests to the hall would have used the space.
+This year, the process of spraying, rotavating and sowing seed has begun again.
+When you visit Kedleston, take a look at the garden and see the changes taking place.
+In the loggia building and around the garden you'll find extra information about the project and the previous ways guests to the hall would have used the space.

 We'll be posting images through the seasons on social media, and on this web page.